Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Depends on the institution |

+These loans are not directly negotiated with any government agency, but are instead available through banks and other financial institutions certified by the government as Participating Financial Institutions (PFIs).
 However, assistance comes in the form of the government acting as a partial guarantor, shouldering between 50% and 70% of the risk-share.
-This is an incentive for banks to approve more working capital loans with bad credit.
+This is an incentive for banks to approve more working capital loans for companies, including those that don’t have the best credit or are fairly new.

 EFS loans are available to all businesses based in Singapore that are at least 30% owned by Singaporeans and PRs.
 There is enhanced support for ‘young businesses’, defined as those operating for five years or less.

-Digital financing platforms fill the gap between large financial institutions – such as banks, and licensed moneylenders.
+Digital financing platforms fill the gap between large financial institutions – such as banks, and licensed money lenders.
 They have a quicker and more streamlined process than the former and access to greater loan amounts than the latter.
 However, they are also strictly regulated by the Monetary Authority of Singapore (MAS).

 Another advantage of using these platforms is that they also act as a networking node, bringing in investors who want to finance companies that inspire them by becoming their angel investors.
 The flip side is that business owners, like yourself, may have to give up a stake in your company if you want an angel investor.
 These platforms offer both secured and unsecured loans.